Pattern formation in a coupled driven diffusive system: Introduction

 Notably, similar nonequilibrium phenomena, such as pattern formation and phase separation, are found in active matter, where scalar active mixtures have highlighted the importance of nonreciprocal couplings and characteristic length scales far from equilibrium \cite{Marchetti2024, Fausti2021, Fruchart2021, Golestanian2023, Golestanian2025}.
-Although the active matter literature is filled with interesting pattern formation examples, many of the observations already appear in the simpler externally driven systems.
-The driven WRLG (DWRLG) provides an especially interesting and simple setting for exploring patterns.
+Although the active matter literature is filled with interesting examples of pattern formation, many such phenomena already appear in simpler externally driven systems.
+The driven Widom-Rowlinson lattice gas (DWRLG) provides an especially interesting and simple setting for exploring patterns.
 The model was originally introduced and studied in detail in Ref.~\cite{DWRLG1}, where its phase behavior and stripe formation were characterized through simulations.
-More recently, a coarse-grained field-theoretic description of its disordered phase was formulated using the Doi-Peliti (DP) formalism \cite{Doi, Peliti} in Ref.~\cite{DWRLG2}.
+More recently, a coarse-grained field-theoretic description of its disordered phase was formulated using the Doi-Peliti formalism \cite{Doi, Peliti} in Ref.~\cite{DWRLG2}.
 In the latter work, the field equations describe the nonequilibrium dynamics as two coupled driven diffusive systems: the sum and difference of $A$ and $B$ particle densities (referred to as the ``density'' and ``charge'' fields in the following), with different characteristic velocities.
-The field theory is able to capture key features observed in the simulations, including the development of a characteristic wavenumber $\mathbf{q}^*$.
-The work highlights the importance of noise in generating this characteristic length.
+The field theory is capable of capturing key features observed in the simulations at low particle densities, including the development of a characteristic wavenumber $\mathbf{q}^*$, and further highlights the importance of noise in generating this characteristic wavenumber in the disordered phase.